ogomezso/disaster-recovery-playground/README.md

 ### Scenario Topology

-1. 2 Confluent Cloud Clusters following the active-active DR pattern:
+1. Two Confluent Cloud Clusters following the active-active DR pattern:

    ![Active-Active Patter](./assets/active-active%20pattern.svg)

 2. Kubernetes Cluster deployed (connectivity to CCloud cluster required)

-3. [Reloader](https://github.com/stakater/Reloader) pod deployed on your.
+3. [Reloader](https://github.com/stakater/Reloader) pod deployed on your preferred namespace (default namespace can be a good option so any other one will have access to it).
 For standard deployment you can execute:

    ```bash
    kubectl apply -f https://raw.githubusercontent.com/stakater/Reloader/master/deployments/kubernetes/reloader.yaml